GreatnessBarthNathan/data-structures/6_stack.md

 Stack is an abstract data type.
 It is defined by its behavior rather than being a mathematical model

+So a stack is simply a list, and what makes it a stack is how it behaves

 The Stack data structure supports two main operations:

 - Push, which adds an element to the collection